teemupaloniemi/gronto/README.md

 > If any of the methods described raise an alarm that the software is not
 > working properly corrective actions are taken.

-> We feel that curriculum development should be viewed the same way as software
+> In this thesis I argue that curriculum development could be viewed the same
-> development.
-First, the requirements of the curricula are agreed in the
+> way as software development.
+First, the requirements of the curricula are
-> admistrative ladder.
-Then these goals are split into smaller functional
+> agreed in the admistrative ladder.
+Then these goals are split into smaller
-> components, by the teaching staff, which serve a specific learning goal.
+> functional components, by the teaching staff, which serve a specific learning
-> Finally those components are grouped and sequenced together to work as guiding
+> goal.
+Finally those components are grouped and sequenced together to work as
-> path -- much like a program -- to give birth to an educated individual.
+> guiding path -- much like a program -- to give birth to an educated
+> individual.

 > But how does one ensure that a curricula does indeed meet the requirements
 > and ideals that the admistrative ladder has crafted?
 What are the unit tests,
 > assertion statements and proofs in the realm of curriculum development?
 How
 > does one know when to take corrective actions with their curriculum?

+> Exams, projects and theses work as unit tests.
+They tell that students who
+> pass a course have learned the intended material, regardless of the teaching
+> method.
+Prerequisite tests and pop quizes work as runtime assertions during
+> teaching by making sure that students are on track.

+> These methods have been studied in considerable length and are in use in most
+> university teaching.
+However in this theses we propose, an other mechanism
+> for ensuring quality, which tries to bring same rigorousness to curriculum
+> planning as proofs in software development.

 # Formally